Case study of another successful rhinoplasty claim against a surgeon we have already sued three times

 The rhinoplasty claim was pursued on the grounds that the surgeon who performed the originalnose surgery failed to obtain a clear understanding of the outcome our client was expecting and that he over-resected the dorsum, creating an inverted V deformity.
 He also created obvious depressions, one either side of the nose, along with asymmetry of the alae and caused a bump in the nasal bridge.
 It was as a direct result of these problems that our client was required to undergo further surgery to her nose to remedy the surgeon’s errors and improve her nose both aesthetically and functionally.

-Following a fiercly contested legal battle the surgeon’s legal representatives eventually entered into settlement negotiations.
+Following a fiercely contested legal battle the surgeon’s legal representatives eventually entered into settlement negotiations.
 As a result of these negotiations agreement was finally reached for an out of court compensation settlement of £50,000.00, plus legal costs.